Schmidt rank and singularities: Introduction

 where $C_d=\max(2+\th_{d-2},2^{d-2}-1)$, and $\th_n$ is the number of ordered collections of disjoint nonempty subsets $I_1\sqcup\ldots\sqcup I_p\subsetneq [1,n]$ (with $p\ge 1$).
 In particular, we have $C_3=2$, $C_4=4$ and $C_5=14$.

 (ii) Assume $\k$ is algebraically closed.
 Then for a collection $\ov{P}=(P_1,\ldots,P_s)$, one has

 \end{theorem}

-Even though Schmidt applied the above result to symmetric tensors $P$ corresponding to homogeneous polynomials, we observe that in the symmetric case it is natural to modify the relevant variety $Z_P$, and that this leads to much better estimates on the rank.
+In the appendix we prove another version of theorem \ref{main-thm} with better bounds for $d\ge 6.$ Even though Schmidt applied the above result to symmetric tensors $P$ corresponding to homogeneous polynomials, we observe that in the symmetric case it is natural to modify the relevant variety $Z_P$, and that this leads to much better estimates on the rank.

 Let $f$ be a homogeneous polynomial of degree $d$ on a finite-dimensional $\k$-vector space $V$.
 The {\it Schmidt rank} of $f$, denoted as $\rk^S(f)$, is the minimal number $r$ such that $f=\sum_{i=1}^r g_ih_i$, where $g_i$ and $h_i$ are homogeneous polynomials of positive degrees.
+Note that if $\rk^S(f)=r$ then in terminology of \cite{AH}, $f$ has {\it strength} $r-1$.
 For a collection $\ov{f}=(f_1,\ldots,f_s)$, the Schmidt rank $\rk^S(\ov{f})$ is defined as the minimum of Schmidt ranks of nontrivial linear combinations of $f_i$.

 Let $H_f(x)(\cdot,\cdot)$ denote the Hessian form of $f$ given by the second derivatives of $f$.
 It is a symmetric bilinear form on $V$ depending polynomially on a point $x\in V$.
 The symmetric analog of the variety $Z_P$ is the subvariety $Z^{\sym}_f\sub V\times V$ given as